-It requires co-factors such as bivalent Mg2+ and Ca2+, notes that all other enzymes of the present family also need cofactors to enhance their activity.
+It requires co-factors such as bivalent Mg2+ and Ca2+, note that all other enzymes of the present family also need cofactors to enhance their activity.
 The pancreas secretes DNase I.

-Either co-factors, Mg2+ and Ca2+ perform a different function as the catalytic cleavage and maintenance of enzyme, respectively.
+The two major functions Mg2+ and Ca2+ perform are catalytic cleavage and maintenance of the enzyme, respectively.